Recommended Clearances using T-SIM software

 Equipment conditions (transfer slop, gripper air systems, press braking, etc.), controller capabilities, automation, die design, die conditions, new tool vs existing tool, and whether the simulation is being ran by a T-SIM Service Provider or the stamper is doing it themselves, are all things to consider.

-In a perfect world, you would simulate new tooling with higher clearance and then use T-SIM software to reduce the clearance (adjust choke-points to optimize the job) at the press.
-This allows for the tool to be built with sufficient room to make any adjustments, changes to automation, and even have more flexibility when moving the job to a different press.
-At the same time, this also allows for a quick launch with safe settings that run smoothly.
-After that initial launch is complete, there is plenty of room to tighten things up and increase the SPM for full production.
+When you simulate new tooling with T-SIM we want to ensure you have plenty of clearance, then you can use PressOptimizer Pro at the press to fine tune the recipe (adjusting clearances and accounting for any "Real-World" issues that were not identifiable in the virtual world).
+This process allows for the tool to be built with sufficient room to make any adjustments, changes to automation, and ensures the smoothest transition when moving a job to a different press.
+At the same time, this also allows for the initial quick launch with safe settings that run smoothly (but with room left to improve).
+After that initial launch is complete, you have the opportunity to tighten things up, address any unforeseen issues, and increase the SPM for optimal production throughput.

-If you provided the press data, and T-SIM service department is running the simulations, we recommend using the values below.
-These are considered an industry-wide standard:
+If you provided the press data, and Stamplicity's Service department is running the simulations, we recommend using the values below.

 20 mm – Fingers to pocket side walls (A)